Access is available on and off campus to current McMaster University students, faculty and staff.

-Wharton Research Data Services (or WRDS) is a Web-based interface which primarily provides access to finance and business related datasets.
-McMaster subscribes to the following datasets / tools:
+WRDS is a web-based interface which provides access to several finance and business related datasets.
+McMaster subscribes to the following datasets/tools via WRDS:

 - COMPUSTAT North America: Contains U.S. and Canadian fundamental and market information on more than 24,000 active and inactive publicly held companies.
 It provides more than 300 annual and 100 quarterly Income Statement, Balance Sheet, Statement of Cash Flows, and supplemental data items.
 For most companies, annual and quarterly data is available for a maximum of 20 years and 48 quarters.The files also contain information on aggregates, industry segments, banks, market prices, dividends, and earnings.